Duncan I of Scotland: Depictions in fiction

 Duncan is depicted as an elderly king in the play Macbeth (1606) by William Shakespeare.
 He is killed in his sleep by the protagonist, Macbeth.

 In the historical novel Macbeth the King (1978) by Nigel Tranter, Duncan is portrayed as a schemer who is fearful of Macbeth as a possible rival for the throne.
 He tries to assassinate Macbeth by poisoning and then when this fails, attacks his home with an army.
 In self-defence Macbeth meets him in battle and wounds him, and he dies of bleeding, for he is bad-blooded, or haemophiliac.

-In the animated television series Gargoyles he is depicted as a weak and conniving king who assassinates those who he believes threaten his rule.
-He tries to assassinate Macbeth, forcing Demona to ally with the Moray nobleman, with Duncan's resulting death coming from attempting to strike an enchanted orb of energy that one of the Weird Sisters gave to Macbeth to defeat Duncan.